 by Chris Woodford.
-Last updated: July 31, 2013.
+Last updated: February 4, 2022.

 Almost every material we could ever want is lurking somewhere in the planet beneath our feet.
 From the gold we wear as jewelry to the oil that powers our cars, Earth's storehouse of amazing materials can supply virtually every need.
 Chemical elements are the basic building blocks from which all the materials inside Earth are made.
 There are 90 or so naturally occurring elements and the majority of them are metals.
 But, useful though metals are, they're sometimes less than perfect for the jobs we need them to do.
 Take iron, for example.
 It's amazingly strong, but it can be quite brittle and it also rusts easily in damp air.
 Or what about aluminum.
-It's very light but, in its pure form, it's much too soft and weak to be of much use.
+It's very light but, in its pure form, it's too soft and weak to be of much use.
 That's why most of the "metals" we use are not actually metals at all but alloys: metals combined with other substances to make them stronger, harder, lighter, or better in some other way.
 Alloys are everywhere around us—from the fillings in our teeth and the alloy wheels on our cars to the space satellites whizzing over our heads.
 Let's take a closer look at what they are and why they're so useful!

 What is an alloy?

 Photo: This sample of a titanium-zirconium-nickel alloy is being made to levitate (float in mid air) using electricity.
 It's one of many remarkable new materials being developed for possible use in space.
 Photo by courtesy of NASA Marshall Space Flight Center (NASA-MSFC).